matplotlib/governance/governance.md

   the existing functions

+### Reference Documentation Leader

-Matplotlib also has a tremendous amount of reference documentation embedded in doc strings.
-This documentation needs to be complete and accurate as our users rely on it as the last authority of what a given method will do (short of reading the source).
+The Matplotlib API reference documentation is split between the docstrings and the rst source.
+This documentation needs to be complete and accurate as our users rely on it as the final authority of what a given method will do (short of reading the source).

-The Reference Documentation Manager (RDM) is responsible for ensuring that the docstrings are:
+The Reference Documentation Leader (RDL) is responsible for ensuring that the docstrings are:

 - correctly formatted and render as intended
 - technically correct
 - complete

+In addition to the docstrings the RDL is responsible for the sphinx build machinery and our sphinx extensions.

+### Narrative Documentation Leader

+In addition to the refernce documentation, Matplotlib has narrative documentation.
+This documentation can take the form of short "cookbook" examples that show an end-to-end

+This includes our examples and tutorials that live inside the main source repository and longer tutorials that live in other repositories in the Matplotlib organization.

+The Narrative Documentation Leader is responsible for shepherding all of this content including the scope, level, tone, and voice.

+### Secretary

+- Responsible for ensure that there is an agenda for the weekly meeting at it is followed.
+- Responsible for maintaining the weekly notes.
+- Responsible for ensuring that decisions taken by vote in the SC are properly recorded.

 ### Community Manager

 The true strength of Matplotlib and why it has had such longevity as a project is the community of people around the code.
 That community needs to be maintained.
 The Community Manager (CM) is the is a catch-all for several very diverse tasks and this role may be split in the future and may want to enlist further assistants.

 **Communications**